Grid2op/lightsim2grid/docs/use_with_grid2op.rst

 We compare 5 different backends:

-- **PP**: PandaPowerBackend (default grid2op backend) which is the reference in our benchmarks (it uses the numba acceleration available in pandapower)
+- **PP**: PandaPowerBackend (default grid2op backend) which is the reference in our benchmarks (uses the numba acceleration).
+It is our reference solver.
 - **LS+GS** (LightSimBackend+Gauss Seidel): the grid2op backend based on lightsim2grid that uses the "Gauss Seidel"
-  solver to compute the powerflows It is implemented in `src/GaussSeidelSolver.h`.
+  solver to compute the powerflows It is implemented in `GaussSeidelSolver.h`.
 - **LS+GS S** (LightSimBackend+Gauss Seidel Synchronous): the grid2op backend based on lightsim2grid that uses a
   variant of the "Gauss Seidel" method to compute the powerflows.
-It is implemented in `src/GaussSeidelSynchSolver.h`.
+It is implemented in `GaussSeidelSynchSolver.h`.
-- **LS+SLU** (LightSimBackend+SparseLU): the grid2op backend based on lightsim2grid that uses the
+- **LS+SLU** (Newton Raphson+SparseLU): the grid2op backend based on lightsim2grid that uses the
-  "Newton Raphson" algorithm coupled with the linear solver "SparseLU" from the Eigen c++ library (available on all platform) and is implemented in `src/SparseLUSolver.h`.
+  "Newton Raphson" algorithm coupled with the linear solver "SparseLU" from the Eigen c++ library (available on all platform) and is implemented in `SparseLUSolver.h`.
-- **LS+KLU** (LightSimBackend+KLU): he grid2op backend based on lightsim2grid that uses the
+- **LS+KLU** (Newton Raphson+KLU): he grid2op backend based on lightsim2grid that uses the
-  "Newton Raphson" algorithm coupled with the linear solver "KLU" from the SuiteSparse c package, available only (for now) on Linux and Mac OS and is implemented in `src/KLUSolver.h`.
+  "Newton Raphson" algorithm coupled with the linear solver "KLU" from the `SuiteSparse` c package implemented in `KLUSolver.h`.
+- **LS+NICSLU** (Newton Raphson+NICSLU): he grid2op backend based on lightsim2grid that uses the
+  "Newton Raphson" algorithm coupled with the linear solver "NICSLU" implemented in
+  `[NICSLUSolver.h`. [**NB** NICSLU is a free software but not open source, in order to use it with lightsim2grid, you need to check section `(optional) Include NICSLU linear solver (experimental)` of the Readme file.
+  It is required to install lightsim2grid from source for such solver]

 Computation time
 ~~~~~~~~~~~~~~~~~~~